jweinst1/BernieScript/README.md

 If you want to multiply something, just type multiply!
 As in `5 multiply 6 multiply 7`.

 Now, when we get to the concept of division, we have to be more cautious on our wording.
-All too often, things in society, namely the distribution of wealth is dividied unequally and unfairly.
+All too often, things in society, namely the distribution of wealth is divided unequally and unfairly.
 Therefore, when you want to divide something, you say `fairshare`, or as an example, `10 fairshare 5` will return 2.

 When you want to do modulo division, or get the remainder of division, we use the word `tax`, so `10 tax 4` returns 2.

-In Berniescript, there is no exponential operator.
+In BernieScript, there is no exponential operator.
 It's unfair for one number to increase so rapidly and disproportionately to the other numbers in a program, so to make it fair, we passed a bill to prevent that.

 BernieScript has a special phrase, thats used for rebinding a variable and adding another number to it, called `fairgame`.
 Here is an example: